Arthur Donaldson Smith

 Arthur Donaldson Smith (April 27, 1866–February 19, 1939) was an American explorer of East Africa.
 In 1894 and 1895, he led an expedition to Lake Rudolf (now Lake Turkana) and collected botanical, geological and zoological samples for scientific study.
 The expedition traversed 4,000 miles through British Somaliland, southern Ethiopia and Kenya.
 In 1897 he published a book about his travels, Through Unknown African Countries: the First Expedition from Somaliland to Lake Rudolf.
-He was a member of the American Philosophical Society and a Fellow of the Royal Geographic Society.
+He was a member of the American Philosophical Society and a Fellow of the Royal Geographical Society.
 Three species of reptiles, three birds and a desert musk shrew were named in his honor.

 Early life and education

 Smith was born in Andalusia, Pennsylvania, on April 27, 1866, to Jesse Evans Smith and Martha Jane Knight.
 His family was wealthy and his paternal great-grandfather, Joest Smith Jr., served in the Continental Army during the American Revolutionary War.
 His ancestors had emigrated from Germany and anglicized the family name from Schmidt during the Revolutionary War to avoid any association with the Hessian mercenaries used by the British during war.

 He attended the University of Pennsylvania and graduated in 1885.
 From 1885 to 1886, he was a graduate chemistry student at Johns Hopkins University.
 He studied at Harvard Medical School from 1886 to 1888 and at the Heidelberg University from 1888 to 1890.
 He served as a captain in the United States Army.
 He worked as a physician in a number of hospitals in Philadelphia for two years and then dedicated himself to exploration.